The Monarch Butterfly—An Illustration of Transformation—Emerge

 — I Corinthians 15:51-52

-It is an easy to miss event if you don't wait and watch for it and lends to us a lesson of watching and waiting for the revealing and appearance of the Lord Jesus.
+It is easy to miss the event if you don't wait and watch for it.
+The waiting becomes a lesson of watching and waiting for the revealing and appearance of the Lord Jesus.

 “But of that day and hour no one knows, not even the angels in heaven, nor the Son, but only the Father.
 Take heed, watch and pray; for you do not know when the time is.
 It is like a man going to a far country, who left his house and gave authority to his servants, and to each his work, and commanded the doorkeeper to watch.
 Watch therefore, for you do not know when the master of the house is coming—in the evening, at midnight, at the crowing of the rooster, or in the morning— lest, coming suddenly, he find you sleeping.
 And what I say to you, I say to all: Watch!”